-- Plan your week in advance, taking account of the hours you will be working - Organise and prioritise personal and social lives as much as possible - Ensure you have a healthy and balanced diet - Develop a healthy sleep routine that promotes rest and restoration.
-For tips on good sleep hygiene speak with an Employee Assistance Officer. - Make time to exercise daily, especially if your work is of a sedentary nature - If you feel over burdened, talk to your supervisor and manager, delegate tasks where possible - Report hazards or problems to management as soon as they arise - If driving, take care to be alert travelling to/from work.
+- Plan your week in advance, taking account of the hours you will be working - Organise and prioritise personal lives as much as possible - Ensure you have a healthy and balanced diet - Develop a healthy sleep routine that promotes rest and restoration - Make time to exercise daily, especially if your work is of a sedentary nature - If you are over- burdened, delegate tasks where possible - Report hazards or problems to management as soon as they arise - If driving, take care to be alert travelling to/from work.
 Take rests if required.
-Do not drive if overtired - Seek help and support if you are experiencing difficulties.
-Call the CSEAS to discuss any challenges you may be facing with an EAO in confidence
+Do not drive if overtired